MicrosoftDocs/windows-iotcore-docs/windows-iotcore/archive/AllJoynDSB.md

 ## How DSB works

 The key capability of a DSB is to create a virtual representation of devices on the AllJoyn bus.
 So these devices, whatever their native connectivity or device ecosystem is, will appear and be accessible as AllJoyn devices.
 In the picture below two DSBs , one for Z-Wave and one for ZigBee create virtual representation of the two Z-Wave and the one ZigBee devices on the AllJoyn bus.
 With this all devices on the AllJoyn site can communicate with each other.
 Because the Z-Wave and ZigBee devices all on the AllJoyn bus they now can communicate with each other as well.

 ![AJ_Docu_DSB_Overview](../media/AllJoyn/AJ_Docu_DSB_Overview.png)

 Another key element of the DSB design is that it will not require any changes to the AllJoyn or non-AllJoyn device system.
 All necessary adoptions are done in the DSB.

 As the picture also shows, there is no mapping from AllJoyn devices to the non-AllJoyn side.
 The objective of the DSB is to bring devices into the AllJoyn ecosystem.
 Enabling only one way simplifies the development.
 It also reduces the risk that AllJoyn security capabilities become weakened by the potentially less secure non-AllJoyn device system.

 ## DSB Architecture

 The Microsoft proposed DSB architecture consists of three main components, Network Access Stack, Adapter and Bridge.
-The picture below shows the high level overview of this architecture
+The picture below shows the high level overview of this architecture.

 ![AJ_Docu_DSB_Architecture](../media/AllJoyn/AJ_Docu_DSB_Architecture.png)

 ### Bridge